mkleehammer/baseview/README.md

-# BaseView Classes
+# BaseView

-A set of classes that derive from Backbone's View to add commonly needed functionality.
+A Backbone.View subclass that adds commonly needed functionality.

 > **Note**: This project is the merger of a bunch of private copies of this code that I've been
 > porting and maintaining for years.
 You will not be able to use this directly without some